azaghal/factorio-equipment-grid-templates/README.md

 -   Buttons for locomotives with an equipment grid are shown in the top-left side of the opened window.
 Attempts to attach to the bottom result in the buttons not being visible.
 Most likely a bug in the game engine itself.
 -   If opened window/equipment grid is particularly tall, the buttons may fail to render.
 Decreasing the UI scale (`Control + Numpad -`) seems to help.
 Most likely a bug in the game engine itself.
+-   The equipment request slot created to fulfill equipment installation via construction network will always lag behind the requesting entity.
+This is related to modding API limitations.
+Internally the mod creates an invisible container that "chases" after the entity, and has the item request proxy associated with it.
+Items get delivered into this invisible constainer, and then placed into the grid.

 Contributions